What Is the Focus of Family Therapy?

-The primary purpose of the different approaches to psychotherapy is to help people feel differently, and to change their thinking and behavior.
-Individual and family therapies are approaches to understand human behavior, and to treat emotional and psychological difficulties in clients.
+The primary purpose of the different approaches to psychotherapy is to help people feel differently and to change their thinking and behavior.
+Individual and family therapies are approaches to understanding human behavior, and treating emotional and psychological difficulties in clients.

 What is also important is how the family adapts and changes over time; for example, learning to connect with teens.
 Psychological symptoms are viewed as indications of a dysfunctional family.
 Thus in family therapy, the focus of treatment is the family system, and not the problem or symptomatic family member.

-Family therapy is a developing field with diverse viewpoints to understanding and working with families, and these approaches include:
+Family therapy is a developing field with diverse viewpoints on understanding and working with families, and these approaches include:

 This guide focuses on structural family therapy (SFT).
-If you are considering family therapy or want improve you knowledge on SFT, this article presents relevant information on its origins, key concepts, therapeutic goals, and some of the therapeutic interventions used in the approach.
+If you are considering family therapy or want to improve your knowledge of SFT, this article presents relevant information on its origins, key concepts, therapeutic goals, and some of the therapeutic interventions used in the approach.

 Salvador Minuchin and Structural Family Therapy